 Polling stations have closed in Syria, where people were voting for a 250-strong parliament in the first democratic election in decades.
 More than 7,000 candidates, including 710 women, were competing for the seats.

+The voting took place against a background of a shaky truce between governmental forces and the armed opposition.
+The latter refused to take part in the campaign, saying there is no way an election can be fair in Syria at present.
 “It is really completely nonsense to arrange voting in the current circumstances in the country,” said a speaker for the Syrian National Co-Ordination Committee, Abdul Aziz Alkhayer.
 “The country cannot provide security for people in so many cities and villages and towns.”